Generalized function: Microlocal analysis

 The Fourier transformation being (well-)defined for compactly supported generalized functions (component-wise), one can apply the same construction as for distributions, and define Lars Hörmander's wave front set also for generalized functions.

 This has an especially important application in the analysis of propagation of singularities.

 Other theories

 These include: the convolution quotient theory of Jan Mikusinski, based on the field of fractions of convolution algebras that are integral domains; and the theories of hyperfunctions, based (in their initial conception) on boundary values of analytic functions, and now making use of sheaf theory.

 Topological groups

-Bruhat introduced a class of test functions, the Schwartz–Bruhat functions as they are now known, on a class of locally compact groups that goes beyond the manifolds that are the typical function domains.
+Bruhat introduced a class of test functions, the Schwartz–Bruhat functions, on a class of locally compact groups that goes beyond the manifolds that are the typical function domains.
 The applications are mostly in number theory, particularly to adelic algebraic groups.
 André Weil rewrote Tate's thesis in this language, characterizing the zeta distribution on the idele group; and has also applied it to the explicit formula of an L-function.